kubernetes/minikube/enhancements/proposed/20190925-minikube-enhancement-process.md

 ## Goals

 * Facilitate communication about the "how" and "why" of an enhancement before code is written
+* Lightweight enough to not deter casual contributions
+* A process applicable to any roadmap-worthy enhancement

 ## Non-Goals

 * Coverage for smaller enhancements that would not be represented within the minikube roadmap.

-## Requirements

-* Lightweight enough to not deter casual contributions
-* A process applicable to any roadmap-worthy enhancement
-* Should not introduce lengthy delays to contributing software
+* Unnecessarily reductions in development velocity

 ## Design Details